-David Capece, founder and president of Sparxoo, recommends identifying and training “change ambassadors.”
-These should be individuals with charismatic personalities who are widely respected among their teams.
-Train these employees first, then allow them to set a positive atmosphere while guiding other employees.
+David Capece, founder and CEO of Sparxoo, recommends identifying and training “change ambassadors”.
+Choose individuals with charismatic personalities who are widely respected among their teams.
+Train these employees first, then allow them to set a positive and encouraging atmosphere while guiding other employees.

-Help existing employees adapt to the change faster, and make sure new employees understand it right away by revising material within the organization.
-This could include everything from the company’s mission statement to performance review guidelines to new-hire orientation programs.
+Help existing employees adapt to the change faster, and make sure new employees understand it right away by keeping material within the organization up-to-date.
+This might include everything from your company’s mission statement, to performance review guidelines, to new-hire orientation programs.

 9. Keep Checking In